sfbennett/album-api/README.md

 For example, to retrieve an album by title, the URL would be: `api/albums/title/Paranoid`.

-When the album is longer than one word, use %20 between each word like so: `api/albums/title/Black%20Sabbath`.
+When the album is longer than one word, use %20 between each word: `api/albums/title/Black%20Sabbath`.

 ### Get album by artist